ClaudioBardales/LoopStudio/README.md

 ## About This Project

-A Client wanted me to create a landing page for his startup and wanted me to make something sleek and simple to understand for their users to know about the company
+A Client wanted me to create a landing page for his startup and wanted me to make something sleek and simple to understand for their users to know about the company.

 ## Setup